...

 The cherry blossom season at Himeji usually starts in late March.
 By early April, the gorgeous pink flowers will fully bloom (albeit the flowers blossomed around 10 days earlier than usual in 2021).

-Each year, a nighttime cherry blossom party is held for around 10 days in April.
+Each year, a nighttime cherry blossom party is held for around 10 days from the end of March to the beginning of April.
 Different traditional Japanese music performances are performed during the party for visitors to have a truly authentic Japanese sakura viewing experience.

 Apart from the lighting shows, there are also traditional umbrellas placed on the ground, which are also lit up to enhance the traditional atmosphere (=゚ω゚)ノ.